LumaGhost/cpp20_rust_examples/readme.md

 **additional thoughts**

 meson is used throughout as the preferred c++ build system because i wanted to get more experience with meson. however all of these examples should still generalize for other c++ build systems especially cmake. feel free to experiment with other build systems (:

+where there is a choice between static or dynamic/shared libraries i chose to use shared libraries. i realise some people may need one or the other (or both) depending on use cases. i chose to use shared libraries througout mainly because it seemed more challenging to me, but these approaches should still work for static libraries.

+i tried to make these examples relatively robust and representative of my experience with production code, but still keep in mind these are just examples at the end of the day (: